dwmkerr/puzlog/README.md

 - [ ] on extension startup, request login.
 If the user chooses a guest account, nudge them later to link a google account.
 - [ ] when logged in with a guest account, nudge the 'link user accounts'
 - [ ] login page shows 'google' or 'continue as guest' with a warning about the guest accounts
-- [ ] when cached token has expired on content script show an error in the popup